Winger - A Window Manager by Lionel Wong

 Required permissions

-- Access browser tabs – To access tab urls for reproducing tabs into/out of private windows
+- Access browser tabs – To access tab urls for reproducing tabs into/out of private windows; tab urls and titles for the stash/unstash feature

 - Access recently closed tabs – Refers to access to browser sessions, for storing window names that will persist across them